TEL: 410-284-1301

 ____Medical and dental costs which include:

-Doctor and dentist fees, braces, prescription medicines, insulin, acupuncture, air conditioner necessary for allergies, nursing fees, hospital fees, contacts and supplies, chiropractic services, medical, dental and long-term care insurance, hearing aids, dentures, guide dog for physically disabled, birth control prescribed by a doctor, special equipment installed in a home to provide a medical benefit, surgery to improve vision, long term care premiums, Covid PPE and at home tests
+Doctor and dentist fees, braces, prescription medicines, insulin, acupuncture, air conditioner necessary for allergies, nursing fees, hospital fees, contacts and supplies, chiropractic services, medical, dental and long-term care insurance, hearing aids, dentures, guide dog for physically disabled, birth control prescribed by a doctor, special equipment installed in a home to provide a medical benefit, surgery to improve vision, long term care premiums

 _____Real Estate taxes - Personal Property Taxes - Ground Rent